Updated: Apr 20

 Fire Canyon Silica Dome Hike

-About a 1/2 mile hike.
-In this region, forces within the earth have been powerful enough to cause thousands of feet of surface rock to fold, break, and in some areas push several miles from their original location.
+About a 1/2 mile hike bear witness to the forces within the earth that have been powerful enough to cause thousands of feet of surface rock to fold and break.
 Today, erosion has worn away the top of one great fold, exposing the sharply angles layer of rock, and creating numerous canyons.
-Silica Dome is where some climactic scenes for Star Trek: Generations was filmed.
-Look closely at the top of the dome and on rocks to the west for some repair spots where scaffolding was once attached.
-Captain Kirk meets his end on the south side of the dome at the bottom of a draw, after a scaffold collapses with him on it.
+Silica Dome is also where some climactic scenes for Star Trek: Generations was filmed.

 Pink Pastel Canyon